EC2 Scheduler – There’s a tool for that.

 It’s a simple premise: pay for what you use.
 Cloud services should be viewed just like any other utility (electricity, water, gas) – you should use them only when needed to avoid paying more than necessary.
 You wouldn’t leave your car running or leave the lights on all night, so why leave your instances running when you’re not using them?
 Don’t waste your instances, and your money, when a simple AWS EC2 scheduler can do the savings for you.

-In addition to providing a means to automate EC2 schedules easily, an EC2 scheduler also assists organizations with governance for their AWS accounts.
+In addition to providing a means to automate EC2 schedules easily, an EC2 scheduler also assists organizations with governance for their AWS accounts via Role-Based Access Control (RBAC) without providing direct access to the AWS EC2 management console.
 The application to automate EC2 schedules provides a single-view dashboard of all an organization’s accounts.
 This view enables administrators to create role and team structures, set permission levels and monitor activity.

 How to Use an EC2 Scheduler to Optimize Costs

-An AWS EC2 scheduler is an app that users connect to with their IAM credentials or with an IAM role.
+An EC2 instance scheduler often takes the form of an app that users connect to with their IAM credentials or with an IAM role.
 The app identifies the instances assigned to the user´s AWS account and identifies those it finds suitable for scheduling.
 With information available about the Instance Purchasing Option, Type and Region, users can select those they wish to schedule (or “park” as we here would say), or search for specific non-production instances to schedule.

 Click to Expand